pSchlarb/indy-plenum/docs/README.md

 # Documentation README
+#should not trigger tests.
-Check out the docs at http://hyperledger-indy.readthedocs.io/projects/plenum
+Check out the docs at http://hyperledger-.readthedocs.io/projects/plenum

 This `docs/` directory should contain all of the documents associated with the repository, with the exception of README files that describe technical details with the directories of code.